neelparekh/custom-git-hooks/README.md

 ```

 We have now installed the symbolic links between the in-built (empty by default) git hooks and our custom hook scripts.
-Now when committing, I observe the following output on the terminal:
+Now when committing, you should observe the output of `autohook.sh` on the terminal

 You should be able to push this code into a remote repository, and in order for other users/developers to activate your git custom git hooks, they simply need to clone your repository and run the `autohook.sh` script with the `install` parameter as we did above.
 The symbolic links will be automatically created on their system.